 Why is it Important to get this Corrected?

 The next question is “So what?
 It does not bother me that much”.
 I get it.
-Most people come in for pain, and fortunately chiropractic care does a good job at pain relief most of the time.
-In many cases pain can be relieved before tissues have healed or function is restored.
+Most people come in for pain, and fortunately, chiropractic care does a good job at pain relief most of the time.
+In many cases, pain can be relieved before tissues have healed or function is restored.

 What Else Does our Office Offer?

 In general, a joint that cannot move can’t nourish itself and this is particularly evident in the spine.
 Since a disc does not have its own blood supply this exchange of nutrients and waste only occurs by motion and movement and stirs fluid through the joints.
 So spinal disc degeneration is not just aging.
-Areas of restriction and poor disc nutrition are the ones that are affected the most and start a process that results in bone generation (spurs) and narrowing of the holes where the nerves exit behind the back bones.
+Areas of restriction and poor disc nutrition are the ones that are affected the most and start a process that results in bone generation (spurs) and narrowing of the holes where the nerves exit behind the backbones.
 This is what sets up the classic “pinched nerve” which can result in pain, weird sensations as well as bad behavior where the nerves are going-including muscle weakness or spasm.
 If caught early enough the process can be halted and reversed, but it should be remembered that without a blood supply discs will not regenerate.
-When it comes to your spine a long-term recovery is best achieved by restoring function and in most cases chiropractic and exercise is hard to beat in restoring and maintaining health, function, activity levels and quality of life.
+When it comes to your spine a long-term recovery is best achieved by restoring function and in most cases, chiropractic and exercise are hard to beat in restoring and maintaining health, function, activity levels and quality of life.
 So the next time you lay down on that adjusting table ask yourself “What does this do?”